adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 }
 ```

-The image that the application writes to will be copied to the canvas element on the html page.
+The image that the application writes to will be copied to the canvas element.
 We'll group the SDL2 references that do this in a single structure and call it a CanvasBuffer.

 ```cpp
 #include <SDL2/SDL.h>